|

 }

-Note on numbers in JSON output: Due to JSON parsers
+Note on numbers in JSON output: Due to JSON parser

-due to need of full 64bit unsigned integers.
+due to the need for full 64-bit unsigned integers.

 --sector-size bytes

-Set sector size for use with disk encryption.
-It must be
+Set encryption sector size for use with LUKS2 device type.
+It

-If used together with --integrity option and dm-integrity
+If used together with the --integrity option and dm-integrity

 journal, the atomicity of writes is guaranteed in all cases

-(but it cost write performance - data has to be written
+(but it costs write performance - data has to be written

 twice).

-Increasing sector size from 512 bytes to 4096 bytes can
+Increasing sector size from 512 to 4096 bytes can provide

-provide better performance on most of the modern storage
+better performance on most modern storage devices and with

 input via terminal.
 It is relevant every time a passphrase is